Monday 30 October 2023, at the Scottish Parliament

 “Can we make it simpler?”

-As Steven pointed out, we currently had the Land Rights and Responsibilities Statement; the agriculture bill includes a provision for a code of practice on sustainable and regenerative agriculture; and the proposed new land reform bill would introduce further statutory codes of practice.
+As Steven pointed out, we currently have the Land Rights and Responsibilities Statement; the agriculture bill includes a provision for a code of practice on sustainable and regenerative agriculture; and the proposed new land reform bill would introduce further statutory codes of practice.

 He questioned whether a collective approach combining those things would be simpler.
 In particular, he highlighted the proposed natural environment bill as a huge opportunity to link up with the agriculture bill and transform agriculture for the future.

-Q&A Session
+Q&A Discussion

 Resilience requires diversity